iamareebjamal/CompLab_amu/README.md

 C Project Files
 ===========

-A C Programming Language(CPL) Class project files repo for CO-191 students in AMU and complete beginners in C language
+A C Programming Language(CPL) Class project files repo for CO-191 students in AMU (Batch 2014-15) and complete beginners in C language

 This is a repository that contains all the projects that were asked to be made by teachers in CO-191 Practical Lab, either as Home Work or Class Work